- ABOUT US

 Living Systems Institute and Honeybee Keep are sponsoring the "Bee Safe Neighborhoods" campaign to create living spaces where honey bees and other pollinators can propagate without the effects of toxic chemicals.
 We want to help Bee Safe Neighborhoods obtain swarm traps and/or build hives for honeybees.

-If you are interested in becoming a Bee Safe Coordinator in your neighborhood after reading the information below, please send an email to Nancy at email@example.com.
+If you are interested in becoming a Bee Safe Coordinator in your neighborhood after reading the information below, please send an email to d-braden AT comcast.net.
 We'd love to know who you are, how to contact you and the name of the neighborhood you call home.

 Thank you for helping to protect the bees and your neighbors!